eisental/RedstoneChips/circuitdocs/Ipreceiver.md

 If the data size is greater than the number of outputs, additional triggers to the clock pin will fill the outputs with new data.
 Once the circuit finished updating its outputs a quick (and invisible) pulse is sent out the 1st output pin.

+The 2nd and sign argument and above set a list of authorized incoming addresses.
+These can be any valid internet host address.
+To receive from any address use `any`.

 on [Wikipedia](http://en.wikipedia.org/wiki/Interplanetary_Internet) ;-)

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/ipreceiver.java)